jack126guy/essentialgit/essential git.md

     1 - 2 - 3 - 4 - 5 <- master

-The "master" branch points to commit 5.
+The `master` branch points to commit 5.

 When you make a new commit, it will be based on the work that already exists on the `master` branch.
-That is, it will be based on the commit to which the "master" branch is pointing.
+That is, it will be based on the commit to which the `master` branch is pointing.
 This base has a special name, `HEAD`, which looks like this:

     1 - 2 - 3 - 4 - 5 <- master <- HEAD

-Most of the time, HEAD points to a branch.
+Most of the time, `HEAD` points to a branch.
 When you make a new commit, Git moves HEAD and the branch to which it is pointing forward to the new commit.
-After another commit, HEAD and `master` look like this:
+After another commit, `HEAD` and `master` look like this:

     1 - 2 - 3 - 4 - 5 - 6 <- master <- HEAD